 Pay attention to your baby’s behavior, and try to figure out if anything in particular triggers colicky fits.
 The wrong formula could set some babies off.
 The mother’s diet can, too, if the baby is breastfeeding: stimulants and dairy products in particular can spark allergic reactions in infants.
 Two other possible colic triggers are overfeeding and medicine passed to the baby through breast milk.
 To see if any of these are the culprit, try switching baby formulas, your own diet, and the amount of milk your baby takes in during one feeding.
 Make sure to ask your doctor if any medications you’re taking could be upsetting your infant.

 Give Your Baby Gripe Water

 Gripe Water may help reduce your baby’s discomfort.
-It’s an all-natural supplement that both provides relief from gas and helps reduce fussiness.
-Pediatrician-recommended, Gripe Water contains no gluten, starch, or dairy, and is 100% vegetarian and vegan.
+It’s a natural supplement that both provides relief from gas and helps reduce fussiness.
+Mommy’s Bliss Gripe Water is NSF Certified and contains no gluten, starch, or dairy, and is 100% vegetarian and vegan.
 It does contain organic ginger and fennel, two ingredients that can soothe the digestive system.

 Try Sound and Motion

 Movement and soft noise may help calm colicky babies down.
 Gently carrying your baby around, sitting with him in a rocking chair, or pushing him in a stroller can all help.
 Likewise, benign and consistent sounds—from sources like white-noise machines, fans, or dryers—may also comfort colic-stricken infants.